clelidm/MinCompSpin_BasisSearch128/README.md

     ```
     This is the recommended approach when the number of variables exceeds $n\simeq 15$ - $20$.
 A priori, this heuristic approach is able to explore possible basis interactions of arbitrary order.

-**General user:** You can analyse your dataset by running a few commands directly from your terminal.
+**General user:** You can analyze your dataset by running a few commands directly from your terminal.
 See explanations in the following sections.

 **Advanced Use:** If you prefer working directly with the C++ code, all the functions that can be called from `int main()` are declared at the beginning of the `includes/main.cpp` file.
 The most useful functions are described just above.
 You can use these functions without modifying the code in `main.cpp` with direct calls from your terminal using the commands described in the following sections.